fawda123/sf_trends/README.md

 * `flow_dat.RData` time series of daily flow estimates for the delta, input stations from Novick et al (Fig 2) were used

 * `nutcor.RData` results of ccf analysis of selected delta and suisun stations comparing nitrogen species

+* `tomod.RData` dataset for wrtds, all response, flow values are ln + 1 transformed, flow (or salinity) records for each nutrient variable and station are combined based on the monthly lag ided from `bests.RData`

 **_R/_** Supporting R scripts